 Relevant Interests: , lung volume reduction surgery (LVRS)

-Dr. Michael Sweeney's medical specialty is cardiac surgery and thoracic surgery.
-Patients gave Dr. Sweeney an average rating of 2.5 stars out of 5.
-These areas are among his clinical interests: aortic aneurysm, biopsy, and mitral valve disease.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Dr. Sweeney is a graduate of Baylor College of Medicine.
-He has received professional recognition including the following: Texas Super Doctors.
+Dr. Michael Sweeney is a specialist in cardiac surgery and thoracic surgery.
+He works in Houston, TX and Pasadena, TX.
+Dr. Sweeney's average rating from his patients is 3.0 stars out of 5.
+These areas are among his clinical interests: video-assisted thoracoscopic surgery (VATS), aortic aneurysm, and biopsy.
 He is professionally affiliated with Houston Methodist Hospital.
-He is open to new patients.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Sweeney welcomes new patients.
+He attended medical school at Baylor College of Medicine.
+Dr. Sweeney has received the following distinction: Texas Super Doctors.

 Relevant Interests: , lung tumor resection

 All Interests: Valvuloplasty, Lung Tumor Resection, Heart Problems, Aneurysm, Thoracic Surgery Procedures, Aortic ...
 (Read more)

 Years Since Graduation

 Lung resection is surgery performed to remove all or part of the lung, almost always in the treatment of cancer.
 While there are other conditions that may in certain cases benefit from removal of lung tissue (including tuberculosis, COPD, and some infections), this is rare.